shwina/shwina.github.io/_posts/2020-11-16-get-it-right.md

             self._value = -1
         self._value += 1
         return self._value

     @x.setter
     def x(self, value):
         self._value = value - 1
 ```

+In fact, `@property` is really just a way to define a (data) descriptor!
+So if you find yourself writing properties that all look the same
+(either in the same class or across different classes),
+that's a sign that you should write a descriptor instead.

 ## Further reading